slyfox1186/imagemagick-optimize-jpg/README.md

 If you need to ways to save space on your heard drive this should work well for you.
 Just apply this script to any jpg image files that are `greater than 3MB each`

+# This WILL overwrite the original pictures so it is highly advised to make backups.

 # To use the below commands:
 ```
 Open cmd.exe as an administrator and change the working directory to the same directory your jpg files are located